HTTP-APIs/docs/docs/src/content/how-to-guides/authentication-hydrus.md

 name: How to use Authentication in Hydrus
 menu: How To Guides
 ---

 # How to Use Authentication and Authorization in Hydrus

-*>  You should know about `hydrus` in general.
-To get familiar with `hydrus`  and other tools of Hydra Ecosystem checkout the Tutorials section.*
+> You should know about `hydrus` in general.
+To get familiar with `hydrus` and other tools of Hydra Ecosystem checkout the Tutorials section.\*

 You will be able to understand and implement authentication and authorization in `hydrus` powered APIs after following through this guide.

-`hydrus` provides an authentication procedure that allow operations on endpoints using a simple Two-Factor Authentication method.
+`hydrus` provides an authentication procedure that allows operations on endpoints using a simple Two-Factor Authentication method.
 Authentication is the verification of the credentials of the connection attempt.
-Two factor authentication is the process where users need to provide two different authentication factors to define themselves.
+Two-factor authentication is the process where users need to provide two different authentication factors to define themselves.
 This is generally considered more secure than single-factor authentication where user generally provides just one factor typically a password.
 Authorization involves checking resources that the user is authorized to access or modify via defined roles or claims.

 ## Enabling Authentication in `hydrus`